 THE SIERRA LEONE AGAPE VOLUNTARY EFFORT (SAVE)

 SAVE came into existence in 1999 as an expression of Christ’s love and concern for the deteriorating human conditions in Sierra Leone.
-Since the horrific civil wars that occurred in Sierra Leone between 1992 and 2002, the country has suffered devastation, leaving children orphaned, general impoverishment, and no means for families to sustain themselves.
+The horrific civil war that occurred in Sierra Leone between 1992 and 2002, caused devastation, leaving children orphaned, general impoverishment, and no means for families to sustain themselves.

-SAVE’s focus is to reach out with the love of Jesus Christ to this devastated country.
-SAVE’s goal is to bring help in the form of basic resources such as clean water, school buildings, and supplies.
+SAVE’s focus is to reach out with the love of Jesus Christ, and to bring help in the form of basic resources such as clean water, school buildings, and supplies.
 It provides personnel to allow the communities to become self-sustaining and live healthy, productive, Christ-centered lives.

 The Board of Child Care (BCC) is a non-profit organization that shares United Methodism’s vision to be a community of hope, providing an opportunity to heal and a safe and caring environment for children, youth, and families.

 In 2018, Fairhaven supported BCC by collecting and donating items for BCC’s Christmas store.
 Each year, BCC sets up a room filled with housewares, jewelry, other gifts, and gift baskets where children and their families can shop for loved ones at no cost.

 N.M.
 Carroll Manor Home is an affordable assisted living facility for seniors in Baltimore City, MD.
 The N.M.
 Carroll community features onsite meals, activities, and services for residents.
 Various activities and programs help residents to maintain healthy lifestyles

 Led by the United Methodist Women, Fairhaven collects an annual offering for residents in the N.M.
 Carroll Manor Home.
 For more information on the work of the United Methodist Women, go to http://fairhavenumcmaryland.com/united-methodist-women/.